-Four logos have been developed to build recognition of GreenPower Products, GreenPower Customers and New GreenPower Generators.
-To strengthen the effect of these efforts, common logos have been developed for use across Australia.
+The GreenPower logo has been developed to build recognition of the GreenPower brand.
+To strengthen the effect of these efforts, a common logo has been developed for use across Australia by GreenPower Providers, Customers and New GreenPower Generators.

-GreenPower Products
+GreenPower Providers